Unwinding Brian De Palma’s blatant enigma

 I do not do animal acts.
 I do not do S&M or any variations of that particular bent, no water sports either.
 I will not shave my pussy, no fist-fucking and absolutely no coming in my face.
 I get $2000 a day and I do not work without a contract.Holly Body

 I find it interesting that those critics who dismiss De Palma as a glorified Hitchcock clone are often the same who call him out for violence and misogyny.
 I write this because Hitch, who was no less controversial back in his day, is often treated as a man who did no wrong.
 The influential filmmaker has developed an almost God-like status since his death in 1980, and it’s hardly surprising.
-Movies such as Psycho, The Birds and North by North West are the lifeblood of modern cinema, movies that are dissected and emulated by budding filmmakers across the globe.
+Movies such as Psycho, The Birds and North by North West are the lifeblood of modern cinema, the kind that are dissected and emulated by budding filmmakers across the globe.
 Hitch’s style and innovations can be found in films from all genres.
 Danny DeVito would give us a comic retelling of Strangers on a Train with madcap comedy Throw Momma From the Train and John Carpenter would kick-start the slasher sub-genre by utilising Hitchcock’s mocking wit for low-budget revelation Halloween.
 Even the great David Lynch, a director who is seemingly immune to the derivative tag, would use a 50s aesthetic for exquisite mindfuck Mullholland Drive, shades of the director’s favourite Hitch flick Vertigo more than prevalent.

 The fact is, controversy sells, and De Palma often went above and beyond the boundaries, rubbing sexuality and murder in our faces like a blood-soaked rag.
 Such exploitative ventures were deemed cheap and misguided by critics, particularly since the influence of one of their darlings was so transparent, but people forget that back in 1960, Hitchcock was similarly lambasted after unleashing Norman Bates onto the cinematic landscape, a Freudian wet dream with a penchant for sexually motivated murder.
 Psycho famously struggled to acquire financing due to its unprecedented potential for mainstream controversy — one of the reasons why the movie was shot in iconic black and white (another being Hitch’s belief that colour, particularly for the infamous shower scene, would be too much for audiences at the time).
 Just as shocking were those glimpses of Janet Leigh’s naked flesh, first as she cavorted in her underwear, and then completely nude, at least to the imagination, as Norman’s knife seemed to penetrate her naked torso.
 Psycho may seem tame by today’s standards, but at the time it was deeply taboo in the eyes of society.